“This is the Erickson’s home, would you like to go inside?”

 An artistic therapeutic approach mastered by Erickson and Zeig alike.

-As the evening came to a meaningful end and Jeffrey turned to leave, I asked what HE experiences as he moves through this house, so poignantly full of personal and professional memories.
+As the evening came to a meaningful end and Jeffrey turned to leave, I asked what HE feels as he moves through this house, so poignantly full of personal and professional memories.

 “Bittersweet.”
 Jeff responded thoughtfully.